-Bus Testing Determination and Authorization Process
+Bus Testing Requirements Determination and Testing Authorization Process

 - Discrepancies between the bus model name, data, and configuration that were submitted in an authorization request, and the actual bus delivered for testing, may delay or even prevent testing of that bus.

-|Information needed to authorize the start of a Bus Test||Required by 49 CFR Section||Include in test authorization request sent to FTA||Verified at Altoona before test starts|
+|Information needed to authorize the start of a Bus Test||Required by 49 CFR Section||Include in test authorization request sent to FTA||Verified at Bus Testing Center before and/or during testing|

 |For full testing of new bus models – Detailed description of the new bus model to be tested including information such as the vehicle configuration, the fuel/drive type, curb weight, axle and gross vehicle weight ratings, the number of seats, and (if applicable) the chassis make and model and a description of any modifications to the chassis.||665.21(a)||Narrative description, specifications, photos, drawings, etc.||Significant discrepancies between the described configuration and the test bus may delay or halt testing.|

 |For partial testing of variants of previously-tested bus models – Information described above for a new bus model, as well as engineering-level documentation characterizing all major changes to the bus model, citation of applicable prior Bus Testing Report(s), and descriptions of changes to the new version relative to the previously-tested version(s), etc.||665.21(a)||Narrative description, specifications, photos, drawings, etc.||Significant discrepancies between the described configuration and the test bus may delay or halt testing.|

 |The service life category that the bus will be tested and sold in.||665.21(a)||Statement||Specified in testing contract.|

-|Evidence of compliance with NHTSA requirements at 49 CFR part 565 Vehicle Identification Number Requirements; 49 CFR part 566 Manufacturer Identification; 49 CFR part 567 Certification; and where applicable, 49 CFR part 568 Vehicle Manufactured in Two or More Stages – All Incomplete, Intermediate and Final-Stage Manufacturers of Vehicle Manufactured in Two or More Stages.||665.11(a)||Statement of compliance||Demonstrated by manufacturer’s information (VIN) plate|
+|Evidence of compliance with NHTSA requirements at 49 CFR Part 565 Vehicle Identification Number Requirements; 49 CFR Part 566 Manufacturer Identification; 49 CFR Part 567 Certification; and where applicable, 49 CFR Part 568 Vehicle Manufactured in Two or More Stages – All Incomplete, Intermediate and Final-Stage Manufacturers of Vehicle Manufactured in Two or More Stages.||665.11(a)||Statement of compliance||Demonstrated by manufacturer’s information (VIN) plate.|

-|Evidence that DBE goals have been submitted to FTA pursuant to 49 CFR Part 26.||665.11(a)||FTA will verify listing on “Eligible TVMs List,” or provide a copy of your DBE Goal submission letter to FTA.|
+|Evidence that DBE goals have been submitted to FTA pursuant to 49 CFR Part 26.||665.11(a)||Listing on FTA “Eligible TVMs List,” or provide a copy of your DBE Goal submission letter to FTA.|

 |Documentation of the maximum rated quantity of standee passengers on the interior bulkhead in 2-inch tall or greater characters.||665.11(a)||State maximum rated standee quantity||If loading the bus to the designated standee capacity causes the bus to exceed one or more vehicle, axle, or tire weight ratings, testing will be halted until the discrepancy is resolved.|

 |Evidence and/or certification that the bus to be tested is substantially fabricated and assembled using the techniques, tooling, and materials that will be used in production of subsequent buses of that model.||665.11(a)||Statement of compliance||Evidence that a test bus is not representative of production units may render it ineligible to start or continue testing.|

-|Documentation of the manufacturing point of origin for the bus structure, the axles, the foundation brakes, the propulsion power system and auxiliary power systems (engine, transmission, traction batteries, electric motor(s), fuel cell(s)), and the primary energy storage and delivery systems (fuel tanks, fuel injectors & manifolds, and the fuel injection electronic control unit).
+|Documentation of the manufacturing point (country) of origin for the bus structure, the axles, the foundation brakes, the propulsion power system and auxiliary power systems (engine, transmission, traction batteries, electric motor(s), fuel cell(s)), and the primary energy storage and delivery systems (fuel tanks, fuel injectors & manifolds, and the fuel injection electronic control unit).
 You may also wish to note the manufacturing point of origin of other major bus components not listed above.||665.11(a)||State the country that each of the specified components of the test bus (as applicable) were manufactured in.||Discrepancies between the stated countries of origin and the actual origin of the components on the test bus may delay or halt testing.|